Who is the Top Investor In Shoals Technologies Group Inc. (SHLS)?

 Shoals Technologies Group Inc. (SHLS) Insider Activity

-A total of 18 insider transactions have happened at Shoals Technologies Group Inc. (SHLS) in the last six months, with sales accounting for 7 and purchases happening 11 times.
-The most recent transaction is an insider sale by Peetz Mehgan, the company’s General Counsel.
-SEC filings show that Peetz Mehgan sold 2,034 shares of the company’s common stock on Sep 14 at a price of $24.87 per share for a total of $50586.0.
-Following the sale, the insider now owns 90395.0 shares.
+A total of 12 insider transactions have happened at Shoals Technologies Group Inc. (SHLS) in the last six months, with sales accounting for 7 and purchases happening 5 times.
+The most recent transaction is an insider sale by Whitaker Jason R, the company’s Chief Executive Officer.
+SEC filings show that Whitaker Jason R sold 20,514 shares of the company’s common stock on Sep 14 at a price of $24.94 per share for a total of $0.51 million.
+Following the sale, the insider now owns 0.67 million shares.

-Shoals Technologies Group Inc. disclosed in a document filed with the SEC on Sep 14 that Whitaker Jason R (Chief Executive Officer) sold a total of 20,514 shares of the company’s common stock.
-The trade occurred on Sep 14 and was made at $24.94 per share for $0.51 million.
-Following the transaction, the insider now directly holds 0.67 million shares of the SHLS stock.
+Shoals Technologies Group Inc. disclosed in a document filed with the SEC on Sep 14 that Peetz Mehgan (General Counsel) sold a total of 2,034 shares of the company’s common stock.
+The trade occurred on Sep 14 and was made at $24.87 per share for $50586.0.
+Following the transaction, the insider now directly holds 90395.0 shares of the SHLS stock.

 Still, SEC filings show that on Sep 13, Whitaker Jason R (Chief Executive Officer) disposed off 8,333 shares at an average price of $25.22 for $0.21 million.
 The insider now directly holds 688,828 shares of Shoals Technologies Group Inc. (SHLS).